-During your semester abroad in Ukraine you will get to know each of your kids, figure out their quirks, what does and doesn't work when teaching and honestly your heart will grow 1,000+ times because you love them so much (even despite the days when teaching is harder).
+During your semester abroad in Ukraine you will get to know each of your kids, figure out their quirks, what does and doesn't work when teaching and honestly your heart will grow 1,000+ times because you love them so much (even on the days when teaching is harder).

 "Volodia is very rambunctious and outgoing.
 He is all over the place but knows when to listen.
 He has a lot of energy and enthusiasm and is constantly moving.
 He always has a smile on his face no matter what and is always happy.
 You can tell he likes coming to English school!"

 "Volodia loves the word 'uh oh'.
 Whenever something wrong happens he is always the first one to say uh oh.... when I ask him what a letter is, or even a word, and he says the right letter or word, he gets super excited when he is right.
 He always makes sure he his right so he can get a huge high five.
 He loves repeating the teacher."